 This Salvation Army shelter offers a safe place to stay for men and women.

-Modest Family Health Care offers shelter to both single homeless men and women who have a mental illness.
+Modest Family homeless shelter takes in both single men and women who have a mental illness.

 The length of stay depends on your circumstance.
 Those working or seeking employment have a greater chance to stay at the shelter longer.